 Through partnership with their Iranian partner Caspian Mode, with seven shops in four different cities, they have already sold around 85,000 pair of shoes and 15,000 of different clothes.
 They expect this to double in the next few years.

-Geox Iranian partner, Caspian Mode, is listed in the Foreigners Guide to Iran Market Entry with the code XJ174
+Geox and its Iranian partner Caspian Mode is listed in the Directory of Foreign Companies in Iran with the code XJ174.

 More details follows